 70 bore holes along the length of the building to house ground source heat pumps, working with air handling units to remove humidity and maintain a constant temperature.

 An additional 1,000 solar panels on the roof provide an extra 220kW of energy to meet electricity needs, with the building producing more than twice the energy it uses

 High speed roller shutter doors to prevent heat loss and humidity imbalance

 A rainwater lagoon collects any rain that falls onto the building acting as a natural soakaway to reduce pressure on surrounding sewerage systems.

-Planning is key - this initiative is part of a £10 million master plan to invest further into its Middlesbrough port facility, AV Dawson will also construct a new renewable energy plant at its 40-hectare facility.
+Planning is key - this initiative is part of a £10 million master plan to invest further into the Middlesbrough port facility.